 The ever-changing life of the land, in particular, the land of Israel, where I was born, and the land of my present home in Northern California, inspires me.

 Like many immigrants, I search for connection between the land in which I live and my internal landscape of memory.
 These landscapes, simultaneously intimate and vast, come together in my work.

 Trained as a Psychologist, the human condition fascinates me.
 I use glass as an analogy, challenging the material in different ways.
 Working with pâte de verre since 2014, I have developed a method of casting without using the traditional plaster silica molds.

-Hope, loss, memory and time are recurring themes in my work.
-I create intimate spaces that tell a story of fragility and strength, vulnerability and resilience, that speak of our emotional existence and the ephemeral journey we call life.
+Hope, loss, memory, and the fleetingness of time are recurring themes in my work.
+I strive to create intimate spaces that speak of our emotional existence and to tell a story of fragility and strength, vulnerability, and resilience as we go through this ephemeral journey we call life.